African cattle investing - the new cash cow?

-JOHANNESBURG/VRYHEID, South Africa, July 29 (Reuters) - C attle have long been considered a measure of wealth across Africa - but it is not just farmers cashing in.
+JOHANNESBURG/VRYHEID, South Africa (Reuters) - Cattle have long been considered a measure of wealth across Africa - but it is not just farmers cashing in.

 A pioneering app in South Africa lets investors, eager to benefit from rising global beef demand, buy shares in a cow from their mobile phone for as little as 576 rand ($41).